DominikStiller/ptinsight/app/ingest/README.md

 # PT Insight: Ingest

 The ingest component is responsible for ingesting events from external APIs into the appropriate Kafka topics.
+It receives MQTT messages and polls REST APIs regularly as specified in the configuration and transforms them into the strongly typed protobuf event messages.
+Invalid and unwanted events are filtered out, and, so all Kafka topics contain valid messages.

 ## Prerequisites